geopm/geopm/docs/source/geopmsession.1.rst

 Unless the ``-n`` option is specified, a descriptive header is written first and then the output from reading the requests.
-Unless ``-p`` is specified, only one line of output after the header is printed..
+Unless ``-p`` is specified, only one line of output after the header is printed.

 Options
 -------